Content

 High levels of potassium

 If you experience persistent or serious side effects, your healthcare provider may suggest taking a split dose of spironolactone.
-This means you take half your dose at night and half in the morning.
+This means you take half of your dose at night and half in the morning.

 In any case, it’s crucial to closely follow your healthcare provider’s instructions and use spironolactone only as prescribed.